khanmaster/python_api_json/README.md

 def find_ceil(num):
     return math.ceil(num)

-- You can hard code the values in your tests using assert
+# HINT:- You can hard code the values in your tests using assert
 ```